-As this measure evaluates DCYF's compliance over a six-month timeframe, measured prospectively from the time each kinship home submits its application for licensure, DCYF and PCG were unable to review licensure applications submitted during the Reporting Period of July 1, 2018-December 31, 2018, since DCYF's timeframe for completing those applications would extend through June 30, 2019.

-During the first Reporting Period, DCYF instead identified kinship license applications submitted between May 1, 2018 and June 30, 2018, in order to evaluate the successful completion of those applications through the end of the first Reporting Period on December 31, 2018.
-Future periods' analyses will "lag" one full Reporting Period behind other outcomes measured as a result; that is, when evaluating outcomes for the second Reporting Period (January 1, 2019-June 30, 2019) DCYF and PCG will examine kinship licensing applications submitted between July 1, 2018-December 31, 2018, which under the terms of the Settlement Agreement must each be completed by June 30, 2019 (the end of the second Reporting Period).
+As this measure evaluates DCYF's compliance over a six-month timeframe, measured prospectively from the time each kinship home submits its application for licensure, analysis of this measure includes a "lag" of one full Reporting Period behind other outcomes measured as a result; that is, when evaluating outcomes for the second Reporting Period (January 1, 2019-June 30, 2019) DCYF and PCG examined kinship licensing applications submitted between July 1, 2018-December 31, 2018, which under the terms of the Settlement Agreement must each be completed by June 30, 2019 (the end of the second Reporting Period).

-DCYF identified 100 kinship home applications filed between May 1, 2018 and June 30, 2018.
-In 41 of those 100 cases, an order of the Rhode Island Family Court mandated placement with the kinship provided and were excluded from the analysis.
-In 39 of the remaining 59 kinship licensing applications, the child was discharged prior to the expiration of the six-month deadline for completing the application, leaving twenty applications to be evaluated on this outcome.
-Of those twenty kinship licensing applications, DCYF completed the application within six months for nine applications, resulting in a statewide outcome of 45.00 percent.
+DCYF identified 254 kinship home applications filed during the prior Reporting Period.
+In 40 of those 254 cases, an order of the Rhode Island Family Court mandated placement with the kinship provided and were excluded from the analysis.
+In 56 of the remaining 214 kinship licensing applications, the child was discharged prior to the expiration of the six-month deadline for completing the application, leaving 158 applications to be evaluated on this outcome.
+Of those 158 kinship licensing applications, DCYF completed the application within six months for 18 applications, resulting in a statewide outcome of 11.39 percent.
 This falls short of the 95 percent threshold described in Section 7.3 of the Settlement Agreement.

-PCG identified a random sample of 50 kinship home applications filed between May 1, 2018-June 30, 2018 and conducted a case review in order to identify whether the application was completed within the six-month timeframe described in Section 7.3 of the Settlement Agreement.
-In each of the 50 cases reviewed, PCG found that the outcome reported by DCYF (whether it indicated a successful case or a non-compliant case) was accurate.
+PCG conducted a case review on each of the eighteen compliant cases in order to identify whether the application was completed within the six-month timeframe described in Section 7.3 of the Settlement Agreement.
+In each of the eighteen cases reviewed, PCG found that the outcome reported by DCYF was accurate.

-DCYF evaluated outcomes for all 59 applicable kinship home applications submitted statewide between May 1, 2018 and June 30, 2018, and the statistical validity of those results did not need to be calculated.
-Similarly, since PCG did not review a sample of cases, the statistical validity of PCG's case review did not need to be calculated.
-As described in the "Monitoring Team Sample Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.
+DCYF evaluated outcomes for all 158 applicable kinship home applications submitted statewide during the prior Reporting Period, and the statistical validity of those results did not need to be calculated.
+Similarly, since PCG did not review a random sample of cases, the statistical validity of PCG's case review did not need to be calculated.
+As described in the "Monitoring Team Sample

+Size Recommendations" section, the number of cases reviewed were insufficient to ensure the three percent margin of error recommended by the Data Validator.

-Based on the size of the statewide universe of kinship foster home licensure applications submitted during the first Reporting Period (100 children), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to the full statewide universe in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.
+Based on the size of the statewide universe of kinship foster home licensure applications submitted during the second Reporting Period (158 applications), the Monitoring Team recommends increasing the number of cases reviewed by PCG from 100 cases per Reporting Period to 157 cases in order to ensure a 99 percent chance of identifying any errors in the statewide outcomes, assuming those errors occur in one percent of cases.

-Since DCYF's performance on this measure during the first Reporting Period did not reach the 95 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the first Reporting Period, but that the revised sampling criteria be applied in future periods.
+Since DCYF's performance on this measure during the first Reporting Period did not reach the 95 percent threshold described in the Settlement Agreement, the Monitoring Team does not recommend that these case reviews be retroactively conducted on cases from the second Reporting Period, but that the revised sampling criteria be applied in future periods.